yling/yPokeStats/README.md

 ## Unified Pokemon Stats & RNG tool
 yPokeStats is a LUA script that can display a lot of information about Pokemon games.

+### Requirements
+The script is made to work with VBA-rr and DeSmuME.
+While it's possible other emulators can run it, I know for sure it's not compatible with mGBA, because of differences in the LUA functions.
+I tried making it compatible but the GUI functions of mGBA didn't allow me to display the information on screen.
+I'll have to make another version for mGBA with a new GUI that displays next to the game.
+All memory-related functions also have to be modified (which is trivial).

 ### What it can display
 * IVs, EVs, Stats and Contest Stats
 * Nature